Nahal: Lehakat HaNahal (The Nahal Band)

-Most of the members of the band Kaveret were formerly members of the Nahal Band.
+Lehakat HaNahal (The Nahal Band or the Nahal Entertainment Troupe) is a military music troupe known for its Eretz Israel songs.
+Founded in 1950, it has become an integral part in Israeli military culture.
+Many Israeli singers and entertainers began their careers in Lehakat HaNahal, among them Tuvia Tzafir, Neomy Polani and Gidi Gov. Other notable members include Arik Einstein, Danny Sanderson, Shalom Hanoch and Yossi Banai.

 Nahal infantry brigade

 The Nahal Brigade was formed around core groups of Airborne Nahal soldiers in 1982 due to the growing need for infantry manpower in the wake of the 1982 Lebanon War.
 As a result, it maintains parts of the Nahal insignia and Nahal groups continue to serve there.

-Weapons and Gear
+Weapons and gear

 The Nahal brigade uses the IMI Tavor TAR-21 rifle.

 Awards and recognition

 In 1984, Nahal was awarded the Israel Prize for its special contribution to society and the State of Israel.